Skip to main content

 For SCA-applicable actions not taken by the user, but rather as part of automated workflows, will SCA be required?

-For existing integrations, platforms will be able to identify actions not taken by the user thanks to the USER_NOT_PRESENT value of the new parameter ScaContext.
-These requests will not initially require SCA redirection.
+For existing integrations, platforms were able to identify actions not taken by the user thanks to the USER_NOT_PRESENT value of the ScaContext parameter.
+Mangopay has released features to manage:

 What happens if we perform actions on behalf of users, without their direct involvement?